Learn Python with Talk Python's 270 hours of courses

 28:11 Michael Kennedy: And people can actually get some anticipation and something out of it which is pretty cool.

-28:15 Al Sweigart: Yeah and so the book that's that's the first program in the book and it continues on with there's like a little joke telling program.
+28:15 Al Sweigart: Yeah and so the book that's the first program in the book and it continues on with there's like a little joke telling program.
 I mean so there's not all the chapters have game programs some of them are just sort of like fun little programs to run.
 There's this joke-telling program which is really there just to get familiar with how to output text in certain ways and format the text.
 And then next is a game called Dragonrealm which sounds really fancy but actually if anything it's even simpler than the guess that number game.

 28:45 Michael Kennedy: Is that like a mud--